colinabarry/game480-obsidian/2. Kanban/Sprint 5 (Sep 25-Oct 1).md

 - [ ] Implement a quest system that serves as a foundation to find machine resources. #colin
 - [ ] Implement basic villagers and dialogue. #austin #colin
 - [ ] Implement structure-building system that utilizes the resource system #colin #missed
-- [ ] Polish and build the second demo for game draft 2 assignment. #all

 ## # To Review

 - [ ] Marry resource collection to item drops #colin #missed
 - [ ] Axe implementation curve func  #cameron
+- [ ] Axe UI #cameron
+- [ ] Polish and build the second demo for game draft 2 assignment. #all
+- [ ] Polish and build the second demo for game draft 2 assignment. #all
+- [ ] Polish and build the second demo for game draft 2 assignment. #all

 ## # Complete